Dying Without a Last Will and Testament in New York

 - Not survived by any family members - In the unlikely circumstance that the deceased person is not survived by any family members as described above, then the entire probate estate will escheat to the State of New York.

-Will You Owe Taxes on Your New York Inheritance?
+What Taxes You Will Owe on Your New York Inheritance

 OTE: State laws change frequently and the following information may not reflect recent changes in the laws.
 For current tax or legal advice, please consult with an accountant or an attorney since the information contained in this article is not tax or legal advice and is not a substitute for tax or legal advice.